omgnetwork/android-sdk/README.md

 2. Consume that `TransactionRequest` which will generate a TransactionConsumption.
 3. Approve or reject the `TransactionConsumption` generated in step 2.

-This section describes the use of the `OMGSocketClient` in order to listen for events which happens after step 2 or step 3.
+This section describes the use of the `OMGSocketClient` in order to listen for events which happen after step 2 or step 3.

 ## Websocket Initialization